Stockport Air Raid Shelters: In popular culture

-The air raid shelters were depicted in Geraldine O'Neill's 2020 book The Nightingales in Mersey Square, written under the pen name Lilly Robbins.
+The air raid shelters were depicted in the Scottish author Geraldine O'Neill's book The Nightingales in Mersey Square (2020), written under the pen name Lilly Robbins.
 The book centred around two trainee nurses during the arrival of 1,200 evacuees from Guernsey.

 During her research for the book, O'Neill visited the Stockport Air Raid Shelters in order to ensure the work was authentic.